 Jane spoke about this, explaining why this has become necessary.

 Firstly, it was obvious that it was not best practice for trustees, both new and old to be owners of the shop, ensuring that the group as a whole are the owners, not individual trustees.
 Secondly, there was a risk of the trustees being at fault should any misfortune occur.
-However, overall, most things have not changed.
+However, despite the change in charity status, the day to day running of the charity remains largely unchanged.

 Grants awarded this year: